Sole Technology: History

 Sole Technology was founded in 1996 to be the parent company of the etnies, éS, Emerica and ThirtyTwo brands.

 The Sole Technology Institute (STI) was established in 2003.
 STI Lab is a first-of-its-kind research and development facility that conducts biomechanical skate shoe research.

 In May 2024, etnies, éS, Emerica and ThirtyTwo were acquired by Nidecker Group, a Swiss action sports equipment conglomerate.
 Following the acquisition, a new company was created to operate the four brands under Nidecker, with Pierre-André assuming the role of CEO for each of them.
 The Sole Technology name will gradually be phased out.

 Brands

 Etnies

 The company's first and largest brand is etnies.
 Established in 1986, etnies produces footwear and apparel for skateboarding, BMX, motocross, surfing and snowboarding—the brand also sponsors teams in all of these "action sports."
 From 2005 to 2011, the company also operated etnies plus, a sub-brand which specialized in limited-run footwear.

 Etnies sponsored athletes include Ryan Sheckler, Willow, Nick Garcia, Jose Rojo, Chris Joslin and David Reyes.

 éS Skateboarding

-Founded in 1995, éS produces skateboarding footwear and apparel.
+éS Skateboarding is a skateboarding footwear and apparel brand founded in 1995.
+In 2024, it was acquired by Nidecker Group along with etnies, Emerica and ThirtyTwo.

 The brand subsequently sponsored a team that included professional skateboarders John Rattray, PJ Ladd, Eric Koston, Paul Rodriguez, Ronnie Creager, Chad Muska, Justin Eldridge, Rodrigo Teixeira (TX), Bob Burnquist, Arto Saari, Nyjah Huston, Tom Penny, and Rick McCrank.

 After announcing a hiatus in mid-2012, the brand returned in 2014 with special edition runs of their shoes distributed to select skateboard shops.